What parents need to know

 This is still voyeurism: Viewers are watching people in often desperate situations, and may have an impulse to simply shake their heads as a pregnant teen pulls a drag on a cigarette, or a sideshow freak puts a snake up his nose.
 But when they get over the thrill of being judgmental, they will find plenty of material in True Life that may inspire discussion -- and even activism.
 The episode about "baby mamas" with custody issues is a good advertisement for safe sex and abstinence; the sideshow freak who bucks stereotypes with his desire to get married and buy a house may encourage a little more tolerance for the different.

 Families can talk about...

-Families can talk about this show's purpose.
+Families can talk about True Life's purpose.
 There is certainly a voyeuristic element as we watch people in often desperate situations -- but is there something to be learned from their stories, too?
 Do you care more about an issue -- such as teen pregnancy, drug addiction, tolerance -- after seeing real people struggling with it?